magicsword-io/LOLDrivers/loldrivers.io/content/about/_index.md

 Living Off The Land Drivers is an open-source project that welcomes contributions from the security community.
 By sharing knowledge and expertise, we can help each other stay informed and better defend against emerging threats.
 Whether you're a researcher, incident responder, or system administrator, we hope that Living Off The Land Drivers will be a valuable resource in your fight against cyber attacks.

+For related Living Off The Land research, visit [LOLRMM](https://lolrmm.io/), which tracks remote monitoring and management tooling abused by adversaries.

 {{< button "/" "Drivers" >}}
 {{< /column >}}